-- The history of altruistic behaviour connected with donation goes back to the beginnings of human civilization. - Historical roots of philanthropy humanistic motivated charity in the form of money/goods/time giving had been found in the Ancient times. - The beginnings of organized philanthropy on the Czech Republic territory are connected with the Christianity and church. - In the Middle Ages philanthropy became a public affair and was set in law. - Nowadays, the effort to help others who need it still occurs.
+- The history of altruistic behavior connected with donation goes back to the beginnings of human civilization. - Historical roots of philanthropy humanistic motivated charity in the form of money/goods/time giving had been found in the Ancient times. - The beginnings of organized philanthropy on the Czech Republic territory are connected with the Christianity. - In the Middle Ages philanthropy became a public affair and was set in law. - Nowadays, the effort to help others who need it still occurs.
 The philanthropy is realized mainly through the nonprofit sector.
-It mediates the transfer of material gifts from the donor to the target group. - The non-profit organizations intervene usually in those areas where the state fails.
+It mediates the transfer of material gifts from the donor to the target group. - The non-profit organizations intervene usually in those areas where the state fails. - Expectations that the company may have from their philanthropy, it could be summarize as a possibilities for corporate donors advertising, publicity, image; new orders, sales, new clients; tax relief; satisfaction of the director, hobby, - Large multinational companies tend to have based these expectations have already prepared their philanthropic strategy that is part of their marketing policies and concepts.